-In addition, steroids can be used in the initial treatment of patients with severe shock.
+In addition, vets frequently use steroids in the initial treatment of patients with severe shock.

-Some forms of cancer such as lymphosarcoma and mast cell tumors also respond to high doses of glucocorticoids (with or without other medications).
+Some forms of cancer (e.g. lymphosarcoma and mast cell tumors) also respond to high doses of glucocorticoids (with or without other medications).

-The fact that steroids are immuno-suppressive means that they can decrease the body’s response to substances or organisms that are potentially harmful or foreign.
+Steroids are immuno-suppressive.
+It means that they can decrease the body’s response to substances or organisms that are potentially harmful or foreign.

-Therefore, steroids such as Prednisone are commonly used in dogs to control or decrease the dog’s response to allergens such as pollens, resulting in a drastic reduction in the allergy symptoms shown by the dog.
+So, steroids such as Prednisone are commonly used in dogs to control the dog’s response to allergens such as pollens.
+As a result of this drug use, the dog usually shows a drastic reduction in the allergy symptoms.

 Prednisone for Dogs – Potential Side Effects

 While steroids such as Prednisone for dogs have a lot of use in veterinary medicine, they can also cause a lot of side effects.